 Now back to work days and this shrimp quinoa would make a great work week dinner.
 Literally takes 20 minutes or so to prepare.

 I have been buying asparagus regularly and last one was a 2 lb package from Costco.
-So far, I made vegan asparagus soup and broiled asparagus with garlic.
+So far, I made asparagus soup and broiled asparagus.
 Asparagus is one of those vegetables that is not heavily sprayed and/or doesn’t retain many pesticides.
 So, I do not bother to buy organic which I know would cost an arm and a leg.

 I bought shrimp at Costco too.
 Was getting pretty tired of tofu, chicken and venison, gotta admit.
 I quickly stir fried it in organic grass fed butter and added crushed garlic at the very end.
 That is my trick to make shrimp more flavourful because I find when you cook garlic first it loses its aromas.
 And this Ukrainian girl cooks garlic a lot so she would know.